monsoonmaelstrom/book2/book2.md

 We come to a stop in front of a heavily disused warehouse several miles south of the docks where the fights frequently take place.
 It took a couple of hours of wending our way through Branton’s twistier streets to get here, with Gavin bracing me on one side and Henry on the other.
 I’d have long since fallen behind or forced the others to slow down if they weren’t halfway dragging me along.
 Firestorms are beastly things.
 Especially when you’re trying to wield them with precision.
 I need some food and a few hours of sleep.
 I’m not sure if I’ll get either though.

-The sky is still darkened by storm clouds making the late afternoon look more like late evening, but I’m grateful for the thick cloud cover and rain keeping people off of the streets.
+The sky is still darkened by storm clouds making the late afternoon look more like late evening, but I’m grateful for the thick cloud cover and rain keeping people off the streets.
 The fewer prying eyes to see our passage, the better.

 “In here,” Davy says as he slides a door open.

 The entire floor of the warehouse is covered in a thick layer of dust.
 Going based off of that, no one has been here in months, maybe even years.
-We come in dripping water in streams, turning the floor we’re standing on into a muddy tableau.
+We come in streaming water, turning the floor we’re standing on into a muddy tableau.

-Davy heaves the door shut, metal groaning in protest as he does, finally dropping a pin into the hasp to secure the door behind us.
+Davy heaves the door shut, metal groaning in protest as he does, finally dropping a pin into the hasp to secure it behind us.
 “We should be fine in here for a while if everyone who knows how to dim their energy meridians does so.”

 “What did you do?”
 Amelia asks, looking at me.